bljustice/udacity-ab-testing/README.md

 ####Recommendation

-Based on my findings, I would not recommend launching this experiment to all users and to run another experiment to gather more information on student’s frustration with the free trial program.
-When choosing metrics, I decided that both evaluation metrics would need to be both practically and statistically significant in order to launch the experiment.
-Net conversion was not statistically nor practically significant, thus we cannot reject the null hypothesis for that particular metric and not move forward with the experiment.
+Since the requirements to launch this experiment were for both evaluation metrics being satisfied, I cannot recommend launching it.
+Gross conversion saw a statistically and practically significant decrease, but net conversion did not see a significant difference in either.
+I recommend running another experiment to gather more information on student’s frustration with the free trial program.

 ##Follow-Up Experiment